Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 The Bottom Line on Chicago Commission Rates

-Real estate commission rates in Chicago remain high relative to how quickly homes sell—especially in neighborhoods where properties go under contract within days at or above asking price.
-The traditional 5-6% model was designed for a different era when agents spent months finding buyers through newspaper ads and open houses.
+Real estate commission rates in Chicago remain high relative to how quickly homes sell, especially in neighborhoods where properties go under contract within days at or above asking price.
+The traditional percentage model was designed for a different era when agents spent months finding buyers through newspaper ads and open houses.

 In 2026, technology and market demand do most of that work automatically.
 Your listing reaches thousands of active buyers within hours of going live.
 The question worth asking: does a percentage-based fee structure reflect the work involved in your specific market?

 The NAR settlement gave sellers more negotiating power and more options.
-Interview multiple agents, compare commission structures, and explore flat-fee alternatives.
+Interview multiple agents, compare commission structures, and explore flat-fee alternatives, starting with the cheapest ways to sell a house in Chicago, ranked.
 Understanding your options is the first step to making an informed decision.

 Get your free neighborhood market report.
 Median prices, days on market, and recent sales data for your Chicago neighborhood.